Content Acquisition: How to Valuate Content and Drive OTT Revenue Growth

 How to leverage artificial intelligence to measure content performance

 The value of any title in a content library can vacillate wildly depending on audience demand and other market forces.
-Recent economic uncertainty and production delays are forcing studios to rethink content ROI.
+Recent economic uncertainty and production delays are forcing TV and film studios to rethink content ROI.
 Executives are increasingly licensing back catalogues, identifying new audiences, and attempting to more accurately project demand to manage production and promotion budgets.

 It has never been more important for executives to select the right content in a timely fashion based on continuous intelligence and real-time data strategy.
 Organizations that properly aggregate and analyze data to do so are enjoying a competitive advantage.